qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadproject.rst

 In some instances where you may not need to use a fully fonctionnal project, but only want to access it for a specific reason, flags may be helpful.
-A full list of flags is available under :class:`ProjectReadFlag <qgis.core.Qgis.ProjectReadFlag>`.
+A full list of flags is available under :class:`ReadFlag <qgis.core.QgsProject.ReadFlag>`.
 Multiple flags can be added together.

-As an example, if we do not care about actual layers and data and simply want to access a project (e.g. for layout or 3D view settings), we can use ``FlagDontResolveLayer`` to bypass the data validation step and prevent the bad layer dialog from appearing.
+As an example, if we do not care about actual layers and data and simply want to access a project (e.g. for layout or 3D view settings), we can use ``FlagDontResolveLayers`` to bypass the data validation step and prevent the bad layer dialog from appearing.
 The following can be done:

 .. testcode:: loadproject

-  readflags = Qgis.ProjectReadFlags()
+  readflags = QgsProject.ReadFlags()
-  readflags |= Qgis.FlagDontResolveLayers
+  readflags |= QgsProject.FlagDontResolveLayers
   project = QgsProject()
   project.read('C:/Users/ClintBarton/Documents/Projects/mysweetproject.qgs', readflags)